Noxalus/YAPOG/README.md

 YAPOG is developed in C++ and uses the SFML (v2.0) library for multimedia purpose and Boost (v1.49) library.

-As an MMORPG, this project has a database, and we choose PostgreSQL.
+As a MMORPG, this project has a database, and we choose PostgreSQL.
 We use pg_stream, a C++ wrapper of the official C API of PostgreSQL to communicate with the database.

 YAPOG is multiplatform, it can run on Windows and Linux,